Avoiding zero probability events when computing Value at Risk contributions

 \section{Introduction}

-Let us consider $\X = (X_1,...,X_d)$\footnote{Bold letters always denote vectors and we use the notation $\mathbf{0} = (0,\ldots,0)$.} the losses (negative of the returns) of $d$ different assets in a portfolio.
+Let us consider $\X = (X_1,...,X_d)$ the losses (negative of the returns) of $d$ different assets in a portfolio.
 For a linear portfolio with unitary exposure to each asset, the portfolio-wide loss is defined as $X = \sum_{i=1}^d X_i$.
 After a risk measure of the portfolio is computed, one is usually interested in understanding how much each asset contributes to the overall portfolio risk, in a process known as risk allocation.

 Here we follow the Euler allocation principle, proposed in \cite{tasche1999risk}.
 This principle arises in different contexts in the literature.
 For example, in \cite{denault2001coherent} and \cite{kalkbrener2005axiomatic} it is motivated by two (different) sets of axioms, leading to coherent allocation principles (for a relationship between coherent risk measures and coherent capital allocations see \cite{buch2008coherent}).
 It has also found a wide range of applications, ranging from credit (\cite{tasche1999risk}, \cite{glasserman2005measuring}) and systemic risks (\cite{brownlees2012volatility}, \cite{mainik2014dependence}) to banking and insurance capital \cite{tasche2008capital}.